Actify

 Hybrid Event Ground Rules

-Post this at the start of every hybrid event.
-Rule #1 is the most important — it prevents the 'conference room vs. everyone else' split.
+Post this at the top of every hybrid event.
+Rule 1 is the one that actually matters most — it prevents the 'conference room vs. everyone else' problem.

 Quarterly In-Person Gathering Agenda

-Subject: [Team Name] Quarterly Gathering — [Date] When: [Date range] Where: [Location] Who: Full team (remote employees: travel details below) Agenda: Day 1: - [Time] Arrive + settle in - [Time] Team lunch (no agenda, just food) - [Time] Outdoor activity: [Name] - [Time] Team dinner Day 2: - [Time] Breakfast - [Time] Creative workshop: [Name] - [Time] Free time / optional activities - [Time] Closing + group photo Travel logistics for remote employees: - Flights: Booked by [Name/system] by [Date] - Hotel: [Name, address] - Expensing: [Policy link] Note: This is NOT a work meeting.
-Laptops stay closed.
-This is our time to connect in person.
+[Team Name] Quarterly Gathering — [Date] When: [Date range] Where: [Location] Who: The whole team (remote folks: travel info below) Day 1: - [Time] Arrive, drop bags, say hello - [Time] Team lunch — no agenda, just food and actual conversation - [Time] [Outdoor activity name] - [Time] Team dinner Day 2: - [Time] Breakfast - [Time] [Creative workshop or fun activity] - [Time] Free time — explore the area, nap, whatever - [Time] Group photo + wrap-up For remote teammates: - Flights: handled by [Name/system] by [Date] - Hotel: [Name + address] - Expenses: [Policy link] One rule: laptops stay in the bag.
+This trip is for us, not for slides.

 Expected Results